-- The Local Plan has a duty to encourage 7.9 the use of renewable energy sources as a means of reducing greenhouse gas emissions and providing positive resilience to the impacts of climate change.
+The Local Plan has a duty to encourage the use of renewable energy sources as a means of reducing greenhouse gas emissions and providing positive resilience to the impacts of climate change.
 The Climate Change Act (2008) set legally binding carbon budgets for the UK which aim to reduce UK carbon dioxide emissions by 34% by 2020 and, in line with European guidelines, at least 80% by 2050.
 The UK Renewable Energy Strategy 2009 includes a national target to provide 15% of electricity and heat from renewable and low carbon sources by 2020.
-Accordingly the National Planning Policy Framework (NPPF) requires local planning authorities to promote and support the delivery of renewable and low carbon energy and associated infrastructure in moving towards a low carbon economy. - 7.10 The Cumbria Renewable Energy Capacity and Deployment Study (September 2011) considers a range of renewable energy sources, translating potential into realistic deployable capacity up to 2030 in order for Cumbria to meet Government energy targets.
+Accordingly the National Planning Policy Framework (NPPF) requires local planning authorities to promote and support the delivery of renewable and low carbon energy and associated infrastructure in moving towards a low carbon economy.

+7.10 The Cumbria Renewable Energy Capacity and Deployment Study (September 2011) considers a range of renewable energy sources, translating potential into realistic deployable capacity up to 2030 in order for Cumbria to meet Government energy targets.
 It states that Cumbria needs to significantly increase its current level of deployment (of all types of renewable energy) if it is to meet the target figure considered deployable by 2030 and encourages the continued deployment of commercial wind as it provides the cheapest option for energy generation and gives the highest carbon savings.
 Wind energy proved to be the largest single resource in Cumbria with Carlisle having a significantly lower capacity than other Districts.
 In relation to landscape capacity, the study identifies that Carlisle has 9% of the wind energy capacity for Cumbria.
-Despite this, Carlisle is identified as having the highest potential capacity for accessible small scale resource 'micro-renewables', due to the urban nature of the District.
+Despite this, Carlisle is identified as having

-- 7.11 In order to ensure that only appropriate development takes place, the policy sets a positive criteria based approach to encourage acceptable proposals to come forward to help meet national renewable energy targets.
-This approach sees each proposal determined on its merits, and will work in conjunction with other local plan policies to ensure the maximum level of resource is harnessed while ensuring that any impacts are, or can be made acceptable, reflecting both national planning policy and local evidence. - 7.12 In identifying and considering the impacts of any proposal, such assessments will be required to also take into account the impact of any singular or cumulative development on the landscape and other matters from known proposals in the planning system, extant planning approvals or other existing renewable energy developments within and adjacent to Carlisle District, including across the border in Scotland.
-Such an approach is imperative in ensuring that the cumulative effects of proposed developments are understood.
+- the highest potential capacity for accessible small scale resource 'microrenewables', due to the urban nature of the District. - 7.11 In order to ensure that only appropriate development takes place, the Policy sets a positive criteria based approach to encourage acceptable proposals to come forward to help meet national renewable energy targets.
+This approach sees each proposal determined on its merits, and will work in conjunction with other local plan policies to ensure the maximum level of resource is harnessed while ensuring that any impacts are, or can be made acceptable, reflecting both national planning policy and local evidence. - 7.12 In addition to the criteria set out in Policy CC 2 wind energy development will be required to follow national policy and therefore, as appropriate, it will be necessary to define suitable areas for wind energy development.
+Furthermore, applications should